geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A cheerful glance, that wak'd her hopes anew,
 And as the throng stand speechless with surprize,
 To instant fight the astonish'd king defies.
-While Alfred and Alonzo, gallant pair !
+While Alfred and Alonzo, gallant pair!
 Firm on the closing ground the conflict dare.
 460

 All pause in wonder, but the most amaz'd,